 The Facts On Plantar Fasciitis:

-Plantar Fasciitis is the pain and inflammation at the point where the thin band of tissues called the plantar fascia connects your heel bone to your toes.
+Plantar fasciitis is one of the most common causes of heel pain, and it can be a very painful condition.
+It is caused by inflammation in the tissue that connects the base of your toes to your heel bone, called the plantar fascia ligament.
 This tissue helps support the bones of your arch and absorbs some of the strain you put on your feet, whether from running or other kinds of vigorous exercise.

-The most common plantar fasciitis symptom is pain, which is normally felt at the heel and occurs where the plantar fascia attaches to the heel bone.
-The pain can be intense when getting out of bed in the morning or getting up from a stationary position.
+Typically, the main plantar fasciitis symptom is a stabbing pain around the heel of your foot, where the plantar fascia attaches to the heel bone.
+The pain can be intense after long periods of inactivity, such as when getting out of bed in the morning or getting up from a stationary position.
 The pain often lessens when walking, but may be persistent.

 - Tight calf muscles, which can make it hard for you to flex your foot

 - Being overweight, which can amplify the everyday shocks of moving

 - Very high arches because the fascia are already under extra tension

 - Repetitive impact activity like running, hiking or other sports

 Those within the 40-60 year age range are most likely to develop plantar fasciitis.
 Dancers, runners, and other individuals that partake in sports that place extra stress on this part of the foot are also prone to developing this condition.
 This also goes for those who spend long periods of time on their feet throughout the day.
 Occupations that require you to stand for most of the day can put you more at risk for developing plantar fasciitis.
 The distribution of your weight on your foot also impacts how much stress is placed on your plantar fascia.
 Those with flat feet, high arches, or abnormal walking patterns can be at risk for developing this condition.

 HOW TO HELP PREVENT PAIN FROM PLANTAR FASCIITIS?